chinthujan/the-randomizer/README.md

 This is a web page application that was created with the intention of having multiple styles of random generators in one location.
 ## Current Randomizers
 - Random choice selector (from a user-defined list)
->Currently working on this and am aiming to have a functional CSS animation to select the randomized word/option
+- Random number generator
+>Currently generates a random number between 0 and 100.
+Working on making the maximum number a user-defined input.
 ## Roadmap (Coming soon)
-- Random number generator
 - Random word generator
 ## Tech
 - HTML5